cabforum/servercert/docs/BR.md

  * [Section 3.2.2.4.17](#322417-verification-of-domain-contact-through-a-dns-http-validation) corresponds with the bit in position 17.
  * [Section 3.2.2.4.18](#322418-verification-of-domain-contact-through-a-dns-https-validation) corresponds with the bit in position 18.
  * [Section 3.2.2.4.19](#322419-verification-of-domain-contact-through-a-dns-dnssec-validation) corresponds with the bit in position 19.
-* The bit associated with any domain validation method relied on by the CA to issue the Certificate MUST be set to `1`.
-* The bit associated with any domain validation method not relied on by the CA to issue the Certificate MUST be set to `0`.

 This extension has the following format: